niqitosiq/bitmix-cms/packages/api/README.md

 - `src/models/schema.ts`: This file exports a TypeScript interface `Schema` which represents the fields of the `Schema` entity.

-- `src/models/component.ts`: This file exports a TypeScript interface `Component` which represents the fields of the `Component` entity.
+- `src/models/frame.ts`: This file exports a TypeScript interface `Frame` which represents the fields of the `Frame` entity.

 - `src/prisma/schema.prisma`: This file is the Prisma schema file which defines the database schema and models for the SQLite database.